A locking-free mixed virtual element discretization for the two dimensional elasticity eigenvalue problem: Spectral convergence

 \end{theorem}

-The following theorem establishes the double order of convergence for the eigenvalues.
-To this end, we note that the error estimate for the eigenvalue $\mu$ of $\bT$ leads to an analogous estimate for the approximation of the eigenvalue $\kappa= \dfrac{1}{\eta}$ of \eqref{def:spectral_1} with eigenspace $\mE$.
-Let $\kappa_{h,i}=\dfrac{1}{\eta_{h,i}}$, $1\leq i\leq m$ be the eigenvalues of \eqref{def:spectral_disc} with invariant subspace $\mE_{h}$.
-Therefore we have the following result. \begin{theorem} There exist positive constants $C$, independent of $\lambda$, and $h_0$, such that for $h<h_0$
+Although Theorem \ref{thm:errors1} yields a linear convergence rate for eigenvalue approximation, a sharper quadratic estimate can be derived.
+Indeed, the error bound established for $\eta$ of $\mathbf{T}$ transfers directly to an analogous bound for $\kappa = \frac{1}{\eta}$ in \eqref{def:spectral_1}, associated with eigenspace $\mathcal{E}$.
+Setting $\kappa_h^{(i)} = \frac{1}{\eta_h^{(i)}}$, $1 \leq i \leq m$, as the eigenvalues of \eqref{def:spectral_disc} corresponding to the invariant subspace $\mathcal{E}_h$, we obtain the following result. \begin{theorem} There exist positive constants $C$, independent of $\lambda$ and $h$, and $h_0$, such that for $h<h_0$